Royal Marines selection and training: Selection

 Royal Marines recruits must be aged 16 to 32 (they must be in Recruit Training before their 33rd birthday).
 Due to the July 2016 lifting on the ban on women in Ground Close Combat roles, females are now permitted to join all British military infantry units, including the Royal Marines Commandos.

-The final selection assessment for potential recruits is either the Potential Royal Marine Course (PRMC) for ratings candidates, or the Potential Officer Course (POC) and Admiralty Interview Board for officer candidates.
-PRMC and POC last three days and assess physical ability and intellectual capacity to undertake the recruit training.
+The final selection assessment for potential recruits is either the Candidate Preparation Course (CPC) for ratings candidates, or the Officer Selection Course (OSC) and Admiralty Interview Board for officer candidates.
+CPC and OSC last three days and assess physical ability and intellectual capacity to undertake the recruit training.
 Potential Officers must be aged 18 to 25.

 Training

-Basic training

-The first weeks of training are spent learning basic skills that will be used later.
-This includes much time spent on the parade ground and on the rifle ranges.
-The long history of the Royal Marines is also highlighted through a visit to the Royal Marines Museum in Southsea, Hampshire.

-Physical training at this stage emphasizes all-round physical strength, endurance and flexibility in order to develop the muscles necessary to carry the heavy equipment a marine will use in an operational unit.
-Key milestones include a gym passout at week 9 (not carried out with fighting order), a battle swimming test, and learning to do a "regain" (i.e. climb back onto a rope suspended over a water tank).
-Most of these tests are completed wearing fighting order of 31 lb (14 kg) of Personal Load Carrying Equipment.
-Individual fieldcraft skills are also taught at this basic stage.
+Royal Marines Commando Training

+Royal Marines Commando Training is one of the world's longest and most arduous training programmes.
+The programme is intended to train recruits in all skills required to become an amphibious soldier with the Marines.

+Once through the recruiting process, candidates are given a date to start Initial Training at Commando Training Centre Royal Marines (CTCRM), Lympstone.
+Initial training is a five-stage process, with only successful candidates progressing to the next stage.

+The first of these stages is a 4-week Recruit Orientation Phase (ROP).
+This stage provides an introduction to life as a marine and includes Physical Training (PT) and swimming sessions and testing, drill and personal administration, weapon handling, close combat training and basic fieldcraft.
+ROP culminates in a three-day field exercise and fitness assessment.
+Recruits have two attempts to pass this assessment.
+If successful, they move on to spend a further 32 weeks in training.

 Young officer (YO) training begins with Phase 1 which teaches the officers how to be Royal Marines.